 Urban Meadows, Rain Gardens and Compost Tea Projects

-Yale’s urban meadow, rain garden, and compost tea initiatives address stormwater runoff, erosion, biodiversity, soil quality, and emissions.
+Yale’s urban meadows, rain gardens, and compost tea initiatives address stormwater runoff, erosion, biodiversity, soil quality, and emissions.
 These initiatives also provide collaborative opportunities to incorporate faculty knowledge and student learning.

 Campus Tree Inventory

 Yale conducted a baseline tree inventory analysis in 2008.
 Subsequent updates have been done by graduate students funded by the Hixon Center for Urban Ecology and managed by the Urban Resources Initiative.
 Read about their assessment and recommendations or view the inventory.

 The Yale Experimental Watershed was developed during a Yale School of Forestry & Environmental Studies course in 2011 and provides Yale with a strategy to create a five and one-half acre wetland and wooded area on upper Prospect Street.
 This large bioswale is a prime location for outdoor education, experimentation, and academic research.

 Yale’s Sustainable Food Project manages a one-acre organic farm where students, faculty, staff, and New Haven community members come together to experience the connection between land and food.
 Four-season production teaches students the principles of sustainability and the practices of sustainable agriculture.
 The West Campus Urban Farm offers programs specific to the West Campus community, including the Yale School of Nursing students and researchers in the health disciplines and natural sciences.